Finnish conjugation: Basic tenses in the indicative mood

-The present, imperfect, perfect, and pluperfect correspond fairly well to English: 'speaks', 'spoke', 'has spoken', and 'had spoken', respectively or in the passive voice, 'it is spoken', 'it was spoken', 'it has been spoken', and 'it had been spoken'.
+The present, imperfect, perfect, and pluperfect correspond fairly well to English: 'speaks', 'spoke', 'has spoken', and 'had spoken', in the active voice, or 'it is spoken', 'it was spoken', 'it has been spoken', and 'it had been spoken', in the passive voice.
 The auxiliary verb ei used for negation, usually with the naked stem of the main verb but with the past participle in the negative imperfect.
-Finnish lacks a true future tense, so normally the present tense is used for future time as well.
+Finnish lacks a true future tense so, normally, the present tense is used for future time as well.